Hot start for IndyCar season at Texas that is usual midpoint

-FORT WORTH, Texas (AP) — IndyCar drivers finally were able to get on the track, on a steamy day in Texas at what would usually be the midpoint of their season.
+FORT WORTH, Texas (AP) — IndyCar drivers finally got on the track, on a steamy day in Texas for what would usually be the midpoint of their season.

-Nearly three months after the start of the season was put on hold because of the coronavirus pandemic, the cars pulled off pit road onto the 1 1/2-mile, high-banked oval for practice at noon Saturday.
-It was the start of an all-in-one-day event, with the practice session and qualifying and the 200-lap race all in the same day.
+Nearly three months after the season was put on hold because of the coronavirus pandemic, the cars had a two-hour practice session Saturday to start an all-in-one-day event.
+Qualifying was scheduled later in the day before the first race of the season, 200 laps under the lights on the 1 1/2-mile, high-banked oval.

-The massive grandstands at Texas Motor Speedway that can seat well more than 100,000 people were empty, and not because of extreme heat — it was sunny and 93 degrees Fahrenheit with a heat index around 100 degrees when the 24 cars fired their engines for the start of practice.
-No spectators were allowed, as will be the case for the next race on the road course at Indianapolis Motor Speedway on July 4.
+The massive grandstands at Texas Motor Speedway that can seat well more than 100,000 people were empty, and not because of extreme heat — a heat index around 100 degrees Fahrenheit during practice.
+No spectators were allowed, as will also be the case for the next race on the road course at Indianapolis Motor Speedway on July 4.

+Five-time IndyCar champion Scott Dixon, a three-time winner at Texas, had the fastest lap in practice at 215.955 mph.
+Colton Herta had a fast lap of 214.491 mph.

 All of the teams were already in St. Petersburg, Florida, for what was supposed to be the season opener March 15.
-But there were never any practice laps on the streets of St. Pete, making the fast track at Texas the debut for the protective windscreens that are now over the open cockpits of the cars.
+But there were never any practice laps on the streets of St. Pete, making the fast track at Texas the debut for the protective windscreens now over the open cockpits of the cars.

 Texas became the season opener while keeping its originally scheduled date, which was supposed to be the ninth of 17 races.
 That would have been two weeks after the Indianapolis 500, which has been rescheduled for Aug.
 23.